Donda: Cover art

-On July 25, 2020, West tweeted out an album cover, showing an infrared scheme of orange and red mirroring the shape of the people, sun, and moon in the sky, backed by green mountains alongside purple and white clouds.
+On July 25, 2020, West tweeted out an album cover, showing an infrared scheme of orange and red mirroring the shape of the people, sun, and moon in the sky, backed by green mountains alongside purple and white clouds designed by Pierre-Louis Auvray.
 In the lead up to the first Donda listening event on July 22, 2021, a possible replacement cover was used as the promo artwork.
 The cover was an adaptation of a Louise Bourgeois gouache painting that had been created in 2007, the same year as Donda West's death, and included in Bourgeois' series Les têtes bleues et les femmes rouges (2015).
 In the painting, a woman is shown in monochromatic red and a matching ponytail flows behind her, while a fertility idol is also partially present.
 After Kanye West posted numerous potential covers, a plain black square was ultimately used as the artwork for the album.

 Streaming performance and updates

 In its first day of release, Donda earned the second-biggest global Spotify debut for album streams ever, with nearly 100 million streams, and broke the record for the biggest first day streams of 2021 on the service that was set by Olivia Rodrigo's Sour.
 The album also set a new record by reaching number one on Apple Music's top albums chart in 152 countries in its first day, and earned the third-biggest first day debut streams for an album.
 Donda broke the 2021 record for the most-streamed album in one day on Apple Music, while 19 of the top-20 tracks on the service's Top 100 Global songs chart were from the album.
 Donda amassed 60 million first day streams in the United States on Apple, setting a streaming record for 2021 in the country.
 After eight days of streaming, it had reached around 423 million on-demand audio streams in the US.
 25 of the tracks debuted with the top-40 of Spotify's U.S. chart, with 10 of them occupying the top-10.
 The album's 2021 record for first day Spotify streams was broken by Certified Lover Boy, which also surpassed its eight-day total of US on-demand audio streams within three days, amassing over 430 million streams.
 By October 26, the former had amassed over a billion streams on Spotify, becoming West's fastest album to achieve this milestone.

 On September 28, 2021, West released an updated version of Donda separately from the original on streaming services.
 The changes included the removal of KayCyy and Brown from "Keep My Spirit Alive" and "New Again", respectively; Brown's writing credits were also removed from the latter.
 West replaced KayCyy on the former, while he and the Sunday Service Choir appeared in place of Brown on "New Again".